Grouping Data with GROUP BY

 The GROUP BY clause is essential for data analysis in SQL.
 It allows you to:

-Remember that GROUP BY works hand-in-hand with aggregate functions to transform raw student, course, and enrollment data into meaningful summaries.
+Remember that GROUP BY works hand-in-hand with aggregate functions to transform raw order, product, and customer data into meaningful summaries.

 Show quiz